 It’s also important to keep your grill safe when you aren’t using it.
 Here are a few ways to practice safe storage for your propane grill:

 - Get a cover: This is the best way to keep your grill in the best condition.
 When you buy your grill, the retailer can probably suggest a good cover to go with it.
 If you already purchased your grill without a cover, the manufacturer should have suggestions for a good cover that will fit.
 A cover will keep your grill dry in rain, preventing rust, and keep out other debris and things in the air.

 - Move it inside: An alternative to getting a cover for your grill is moving it inside when it’s not in use.
 Pull it into the garage or basement, depending on the most accessible entrance.
 Keeping it inside will also prevent possible damage.
 However, doing so is more inconvenient than just throwing a cover over the grill when you’re done.

 - Put it in an enclosed space: If you don’t have room inside your garage or basement and you don’t want to buy a cover, try to keep it in an enclosed space.
 Put it in a nook in your home or next to a large bush to protect it the best you can.

 If you’re not properly storing your grill, weather can damage the grill’s functions.
 High winds and rain could cause serious issues.
 By storing your propane grill in the safest area you can, you can avoid these possible dangers.
 When you store your grill safely, it will stay in the best possible condition for as long as possible.

 START YOUR GRILLS!

+Make sure to always read and check the manufacturers manual of your grill.
 With these few easy tips, you’ll be sure that your summer grilling season will be safe and enjoyable.
 Checking your connections for leaks, as well as the condition of your grill before you light it up, are the best ways to ensure propane grill safety.
 It only takes a few minutes, and an extra step of caution can help guarantee a full season of propane grilling enjoyment!